 Heh, sneaky productivity hacker.

 I did awful things with my sleeping schedule and carried out truly dehumanizing experiments.

 A polyphasic sleep pattern is when you sleep for many short periods during the day.

-The main idea behind is to exchange a monophasic 8-hours sleep on a polyphasic where the sum of all sleeping period will be less than 8 hours, but much more recovering and healthy.
+The main idea behind this is to exchange a monophasic 8-hour sleep for a polyphasic where the sum of all sleeping periods will be less than 8 hours, but much more recovering and healthy.